browserengineering/book/book/glossary.md

 CPU

-: Central Processing Unit, the hardware component in a computer that executes generic compute programs.
+: Central processing unit, the hardware component in a computer that executes generic compute programs.

 DukPy